- January 15, 2020

 - Posted by: Jeff Kish

-- Category: Deployable Military Radio & Radar Systems News, Latest News, Radar, Communications & Sensors News, Research & Development News, RF Testing & Simulation Systems News
+- Categories: Deployable Military Radio & Radar Systems News, Latest News, Radar, Communications & Sensors News, Research & Development News, RF Testing & Simulation Systems News

 ROCKVILLE, Md. — Dec.
 18, 2019 — Intelligent Automation, Incorporated (IAI), a technology innovation company, announced today that it has been awarded a contract by the National Aeronautics and Space Administration (NASA) to develop a GPS-independent, wireless, timing-synchronization technology capable of providing synchronization for multi-static systems with sub-nanosecond accuracies.